cpplibv/libv/LIBV-TODO.md

 layout
-	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue
+	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits

 cleanup
 	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target